automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lexovisaurus.md

 # Lexovisaurus
-## Description: One of the oldest European stegosaurs.
+## One of the oldest European stegosaurs.